 Artichoke plants are one of those prehistoric looking specimens that not only create a visual stir in the garden, but also produce delicious globes and unique purple flowers.
 The plants are relatively easy to grow and become monsters in the landscape.
 You may on occasion encounter a few problems with artichoke plants while growing them.
 Artichoke plants under attack may have insect or disease issues.
 Learn what to look for and how to deal with artichoke pests and proper care of diseased artichokes.

 Problems with Artichoke Plants

 When you consider the size and roughly serrated, tough leaves of an artichoke plant, it is hard to see what could hurt these mighty thistle relatives.
 Some of nature’s tiniest organisms can have their way with the plant and there are several fungal diseases, which can compromise the plant’s health.

 Young seedlings are prone to damping off, which is a soil borne disease causing it to wilt and die.
 Flying insect larvae eat all parts of the plant.
 Sucking insects feed on the sap and creeping snails and slugs make Swiss cheese of the foliage.
-Then there are the diseases such as powdery mildew and Botrytis blight.
 A watchful gardener can usually nip artichoke plant diseases in the bud.
 Artichoke plants under attack by insects may need pesticides, but oftentimes the old “pick and squish” method will keep them from much harm.

 Artichoke Plant Diseases